Second Wednesday Webinars

 The Dibble Institute offers a monthly FREE webinar on various topics related to healthy relationships for teens and young adults.

-Who should attend: Program managers, counselors, educators, practitioners, and anyone interested in working with youth.
+Who should attend: Program managers, educators, practitioners, community workers, evaluators, policy makers, advocates, counselors, trauma workers, curriculum reviewers, MTSS coordinators, those looking to use ESSER funds on Mental Health supports, teachers covering SEL, and anyone interested in working with youth.

 Duration: 60 minutes